twisted/towncrier/docs/cli.rst

 .. option:: --content, -c CONTENT

    A string to use for content.
+   Use single quotes to wrap the argument of this option to leverage RST or Markdown syntax.
    Default: an instructive placeholder.

 .. option:: --edit